-This course is too large to meet in-person, so it will be "remote-only".
-This course will meet, live, via Zoom, on Mondays and Wednesdays at 9:50am.
-The link is posted on the course Piazza.
-If you have problems connecting, check/post on Piazza.
+This course is too large to meet in-person during the pandemic, so it will be "remote-only".
+This course will meet, live, via Zoom, on Tuesdays and Thursdays at 2:20pm to 3:40pm US Eastern Time.
+The Zoom link will be posted on the course Piazza.
 For your convenience, here's the current link:

+https://cmu.zoom.us/j/91917936136?pwd=eDg1MXR6anJJd20rT3ZUd2dMbXBadz09

-https://cmu.zoom.us/j/91917936136?pwd=eDg1MXR6anJJd20rT3ZUd2dMbXBadz09 Note: You will need to sign-in with your Andrew identity.
+Note: You will need to sign-in with your Andrew identity.
+If there are problems, we'll post to Piazza.